by Brian Awehali

-A fair portion of “progressive” and “radical” organizations — seemingly populist movements, labor unions, “astroturfing” practitioners (looking at you, “99% Spring”), etc. — are engaged in these kinds activities as well, perhaps (being charitable) operating on an ultimately short-sighted illogic summed up as “If you can’t beat ‘em, join ‘em.”
+A fair portion of “progressive” and “radical” organizations — seemingly populist movements, labor unions, “astroturfing” practitioners, etc. — are engaged in these kinds of activities as well, perhaps (being charitable) operating on an ultimately short-sighted illogic summed up as “If you can’t beat ’em, join ’em.”
 Any critical thinking person knows that information warfare is very real.
 The problem with warfare, and with these kinds of tactics, is that propaganda encourages the opposite of critical thinking, or reasoned response.
 It’s just manipulation by mass and emotion.
 To paraphrase historian Stuart Ewen, the core of it is that it’s not people’s brains that are in charge; it’s their spines.

 The problem with warfare, and with these kinds of tactics, is that propaganda encourages the opposite of critical thinking, or reasoned response.
 It’s just manipulation by mass and emotion.

-Also, by engaging in this kind of thing on a mass scale, it’s a deliberate attempt to undermine online media as any credible source of information.
+Also, by engaging in this kind of thing on a mass scale, it’s a deliberate attempt to undermine online media as a credible source of information.
 It’s a deliberate attempt to contaminate the democratic or populist possibilities of online discourse.
-(See a related recent article by Tess Lynch, “Astroturfing: Rendering the Entire Internet Meaningless, One Fake Post at a Time,” on the ever-more-interesting Grantland.)

-What Cass Sunstein articulated in the 2008 paper was hardly new or original — it’s Propaganda 101, same playbook, different field — though he might have claim to the first usage of “real-space groups” to describe non-internet social activity.
+What Cass Sunstein articulated in the 2008 paper was hardly new or original — it’s Propaganda 101, same playbook, different field.
 A good deal of the underlying logic of Sunstein’s paper is crystallized in the words of the founder of public relations, uber-propagandist Edward Bernays, who wrote, in 1928, 80+ years ago, that: